ropensci/rfema/vignettes/getting_started.md

 #> More Information Available at: https://www.fema.gov/about/openfema/data-sets
 ```

-As can be seen `parameter_values()` returns the data set name, the data field (i.e. the searchable parameter), a description of the data field which description, and a vector of examples of the data field values which can be useful for seeing how the values are formatted in the data.
+As can be seen `parameter_values()` returns the data set name, the data field (i.e. the searchable parameter), a description of the data field, and a vector of examples of the data field values which can be useful for seeing how the values are formatted in the data.

 ```r
 parameter_values(data_set = "fimaNfipClaims",data_field = "floodZone")